Booklordofthedings/Booklordofthedings/README.md

 ## Current Projects

 * A Rework of Booklordofthe.dev to make it simpler
-* GON - Generic Object Notation - A Json-like notation for objects
+* An Input visualizer for streamers

 ## Past Projects